HafizurRahman111/HafizurRahman111/README.md

   Hi, This is Md.
 Hafizur Rahman, Researcher & Computer Engineer & Software Developer from Bangladesh
   <br>
   <br>
-  💻 I love writing code and learn anythings about it
+  💻 I love writing code and learning anything about it
   <br>
-  💬 My Portfoilo Website: <a href="https://hafizur.netlify.app/" title="hafizur Web">Hafizur's Site</a>
+  💬 My Portfolio Website: <a href="https://hafizur.netlify.app/" title="hafizur Web">Hafizur's Site</a>
   <br>
   📫 How to reach me: <a href="mailto: hhafizur6@gmail.com">hhafizur6@gmail.com</a>
 </p>